TANF-Comtech/PFB-Nextjs/README.md

 - [`/public/`](https://nextjs.org/docs/basic-features/static-file-serving).
 All static file serving (fonts, images, etc) have to go in the `public` folder.
 You can then import then like everything else in a React project.

+- [`/lib`](https://github.com/PeopleForBikes/pfb-nextjs/tree/master/lib).
+Integrations and utilities can be found in the `lib` folder.
+Please reference this folder before building additional functionality (it may already be in here)!

 ## Data

 Almost all the data for this site comes from the [Prismic PFB Repo](https://peopleforbikes.prismic.io/) and we are using the well-documented [prismic-javascript](https://github.com/prismicio/prismic-javascript) utility to make data requests.
 All queries are using GraphQL and can be found in the `/lib/queries` folder of the app.